Keep up to date with events, download publications and resources, and book your school visits, campus tours and faculty-based activities.

 Ensure your students never miss a deadline by referring to our application timeline.

-Additional entry criteria may also apply, including:
+Additional admission criteria (previously referred to as "entry requirements") may also apply, including:

 The University is introducing mathematics course prerequisites for some courses from 2019 to help students thrive in their science, technology, engineering and mathematics related degrees and prepare them to tackle future career challenges.